- 1. PLANNING A TRIP TO PARIS

 Tourist Seasons in Paris

 High season in Paris is considered from 1st April to 31st October.
-It means nice weather and more hours of daylight and many people will tell you this is the best time to come.
+It means nice weather and more hours of daylight and many people will tell you this is the best time to travel to Paris.
 But at the same time, this is not the best season to visit Paris in terms of budget (best accommodation booked, higher prices).
 Also, the city is too crowded with tourists while locals are somewhere else on holidays.

 Low season in Paris goes from 1st November to 31st March, with the exception of Christmas holidays.
 This is the cheapest time to visit Paris and the best time to visit Paris to avoid the crowds.
 If you decide to travel off-season you will get a more local experience and it will be easier to find good deals in accommodation, for example.